AMEERKOTTA/Learn-SQL-using-MySQL-and-Database-Design/README.md

 # **Learn SQL using MySQL and Database Design**
 ### *Understand SQL using the MySQL database.
 Learn Database Design and Data Analysis with Normalization and Relationships*

-+ Section 1 : Introduction
++ Section 1 : Introduction.